Hariharanvictor/DeepTYLCV_fix/README.md

 python -m pip install -r requirements.txt --no-cache-dir
 ```
 **Inferencing models**
-You can easily predict directly from FASTA files or sequence dictionaries using the Inferencer by giving path to the model files. model files can be downloaded from link:
+You can easily predict directly from FASTA files or sequence dictionaries using the Inferencer by giving path to the model files. model files can be downloaded from <a href="https://zenodo.org/records/17510705">🚩Models</a>:
 ```bash
 from predictor import DeepTYLCV_Predictor from inference import Inferencer